shielakri/IN3030/jmh_example/README.md

-# Using Java Microbench Harness
+# Using Java Microbenchmark Harness

 ### 1. Install Maven
 Install Maven if not already installed.
 In Ubuntu you can do: